Timmy-124/Data-Analysis-Portfolio/README.md

  4. Expand Loyalty Program: Enhance the loyalty program to increase participation and offer rewards based on spending levels to encourage higher transaction values.
  ## Customer Segmentation Analysis
   ### Case Study: Customer Segmentation Analysis for "Good Electronics" E-Commerce
 "Good Electronics," a fictional e-commerce platform, has observed inconsistent sales trends and challenges in retaining customers.
 To address these issues, the marketing team has requested a detailed customer segmentation analysis to identify distinct customer groups.
-This analysis will cover customer data from January 2019 to December 2019 to develop targeted marketing strategies and enhance customer engagement.
+This analysis will cover customer data from January to December of the previous year to develop targeted marketing strategies and enhance customer engagement.
   ### Objectives
 The primary objectives of this analysis are:
 1. Identify key customer segments based on purchasing behaviour and demographics